Ascension Michigan: Predecessor systems

+St. John Providence

 The system started in 1999 with the merger of the Providence Health System and the St. John Health System into the St. John Health System due to the merger of the two systems' respective Roman Catholic congregation sponsors, the Daughters of Charity and the Sisters of St. Joseph, into Ascension Health.
 The St. John Hospital System, under Anthony R. Tersigni, grew from four to ten hospitals.
 In May 2000 he was appointed as the senior vice president of Ascension Health's Great Lakes Division.

 By 2001, the Emergency Center staff was treating more than 76,400 patients as a major level-two emergency center for the east side community.

 In 2003 the hospital stated that it expected to have a $40 million loss for its 2004 fiscal year.
 In 2003 the system supported a proposed Michigan law that would allow the state health systems to move more hospital beds from Detroit to the suburbs.

 In 2008 the system had 18,000 employees.
 On April 8 of that year Patricia A. Maryland, the system CEO, announced that as part of an $85 million cost cutting restructuring, the company planned to lay off 300 non-clinical workers with almost 50 management positions being cut.
 She also announced that the system would not fill 100 job vacancies, including 40 vacancies for management positions.

 In 2010 St. John Health System was renamed to the St. John Providence Health System.
 The organization officials stated that "Providence" was added to the name in order to reflect the system's "spiritually centered patient care experience".

-In 2018 the system was renamed Ascension Michigan as it had been acquired by Ascension Health.
+The system was acquired by Ascension in 2018, and adopted the name Ascension Michigan.
 Accordingly, the names of the hospitals changed to their current names.